abhigyan2311/helloZoe/README.md

 npm start
 ```

-If the command "npm start" does not work, try the following command:
+For some reason, if the command "npm start" does not work, try the following command:
 ```
 node app.js
 ```